Academic Certificate Program in Dental Assisting

 Dental Assistants help dentists in caring for patients.
-This academic certificate program, offered jointly by Essex County College and the University of Medicine and Dentistry of New Jersey (UMDNJ), prepares students to take the licensing exam to qualify to work with dentists.
+This academic certificate program, offered jointly by Essex County College and the Rutgers University-School of Health Related Professions (SHRP), prepares students to take the licensing exam to qualify to work with dentists.
 Dental Assistants can earn a competitive salary, work in a professional environment, and enjoy the advantages of flexible work hours.
 The program is accredited by the American Dental Association/Council on Dental Education/Dental Assisting Section.

 If I major in Dental Assisting, can I transfer to an upper-division college or university?

 The major is job-oriented and not designed for transfer to a baccalaureate program.
 However, credits earned upon program completion can be applied to Essex County College’s associate’s degree program in Dental Hygiene.
-Also, other colleges and universities, including Thomas Edison State College and the University of Medicine and Dentistry of New Jersey, may apply most or all of the courses you have taken toward a baccalaureate program.
+Also, other colleges and universities, including Thomas Edison State College and the Rutgers University-School of Health Related Professions (SHRP), may apply most or all of the courses you have taken toward a baccalaureate program.